FactorySimPy/FactorySimPy/docs/basic_components.md

 env.run(until=10)
 ```

-Here's another example that shows how to interconnect a source to multiple machines.
-Source generates items and puts it into the buffer by selecting the edge based on  the value specified in the parameter  `out_edge_selection`.
+***Here's another example that shows how to interconnect a source to multiple machines and to pass a custom function in out_edge_selection parameter.*** Source generates items and puts it into the buffer by selecting the edge based on  the value specified in the parameter  `out_edge_selection`.
 Based on which buffer has an item, the succeeding machine picks up the item and pushes it to its outgoing edge after processing it.
 Sink is used to remove the finished items from the buffer.
 This example shows how to pass a generation function to the parameter `out_edge_selection`

 ```python